 Workflow map

-The operating path should be visible before anyone trusts the outcome.
+The operating path should be clear before anyone depends on the outcome.

 Folium uses workflow maps to turn broad AI ambition into inspectable work.
 Each phase names the procedure, the visible output, and the decision gate that prevents excitement from outrunning control.